 |iShares Core S&P U.S. Total Market Index ETF||BlackRock||Seeks to mimic the performance of the entire stock market by tracking the S&P Total Market Index||1.3||0.07||XUU||small, mid, large|

 |Vanguard S&P 500 Index ETF (CAD-hedged)||Vanguard Investments Canada||Seeks to track large-capitalization U.S. stocks by mimicking the S&P 500 Index and employing currency hedging to protect you from losses if the U.S. dollar declines||0.76||0.08||VSP||large|

-How to choose the best ETF for your particular needs.
+How to choose the best ETF for your needs

-So, what might be ‘best’ for one person may not be ‘best’ for another.
+So, what might be 'best' for one person may not be 'best' for another.
 In order to figure out which ETF is best for you, we have a question.
-Are you hoping to invest in an ETF for the long haul, for years, even decades, in hopes of benefiting from the historically consistent long term rise of the market?
-Or, are you hoping to pop in and out of the market, putting next month’s rent in an ETF that might earn you a few bucks before you need to pass it along to your landlord?
+Are you hoping to invest in an ETF for the long haul, for years, even decades, (perhaps with the help of a low-fee robo advisor like this one) in hopes of benefiting from the historically consistent long term rise of the market?
+Or, are you hoping to pop in and out of the market, putting next month's rent in an ETF that might earn you a few bucks before you need to pass it along to your landlord?
 This was a trick question.
 Only those in the first group have any business putting money in ETFs or, for that matter, any speculative investment.
 Second groupers should instead seek the safety of a good savings product like this one and then go to this handy stock investing primer to bone up on the term “risk tolerance” and how it will affect your investment time horizon.